 Below is an article on stress from WebMD, you can view the entire article by clicking the link below.
 It is an American article so don't hold their bad spelling against me :-) Take your time and read the link on how music can help with stress, I truly believe my instruments saved my life at one point.
 There have been times in my past where stress and depression had me on the verge of suicide, if it were not for the times when I could retreat and play I doubt I would be writing this article now.

-The first step to controlling stress is to know the symptoms of stress.
-But recognizing stress symptoms may be harder than you think.
-Most of us are so used to being stressed, we often don't know we are stressed until we are at the breaking point.
+used to being stressed, we often don't know we are stressed until we are at the

 Recommended Related to Stress Management